robbietherobot/robbie/ABOUT-US.md

 Parallel to the projects, he did a lot of research on integrating IoT with Sitecore, integrating Claims based authentication and other fun and complicated challenges.
 And because he works on a “need to share” basis, he shares all that information with the communities and product teams, because he believes that if you invest in others, in the end, you will get back more than double the investment.

-*You can follow Bas on Twitter at [@baslijten](https://twitter.com/baslijten) and on his blog https://blog.baslijten.com*
+*You can follow Bas on Twitter [@baslijten](https://twitter.com/baslijten) and on his blog https://blog.baslijten.com*